7A*11D

 INTERNATIONAL FESTIVAL OF PERFORMANCE ART

-The 14th edition of the 7a*11d International Performance Art Festival takes place October 4 – 13, 2024 at various venues, including our mainstage space at 630 Queen Street East, the 401 Richmond Street West arts complex, and Hart House.
-This year’s festival will feature performance works and talks by more than 20 artists from Japan, Germany, Sweden, Pindorama/Abya Yala (colonially known as Latin America, more specifically in this case, Brazil), the United States, The Tsuut’ina Nation and various other Canadian locations.
+The 14th edition of Toronto’s 7a*11d International Performance Art Festival took place October 4 – 13, 2024 at 630 Queen Street East, 401 Richmond Street West, and Hart House with performance works and talks by artists from Japan, Germany, Sweden, Pindorama/Abya Yala (Brazil), the United States, The Tsuut’ina Nation and various other Canadian locations.

 Schedule